Skip to main content

 We also regularly assess our service agreements and contracts, utilizing 3-5 year cycles to review services like school liability insurance, architect contracts, and bank depository agreements to ensure we secure the best rates.

 Additionally, we continuously work to streamline staffing and services and negotiate savings in our contractual dealings with vendors.
-It’s important to remember that, unlike a business, we cannot: (1) raise prices when costs increase, (2) stop offering services when they are expensive, and (3) move money from one area to another to meet needs.
+It’s important to remember that, unlike a business, we cannot: (1) raise prices when costs increase, (2) stop offering services when they are expensive, and (3) easily move money from one area to another to meet needs.